Chapter 11 : 10- Office Life

-Harry looked into the faces of the Aurors who were taking in every word Harry was saying.
+Harry looked into the faces of the Aurors who had taken in every word Harry was saying.
 “The Scandinavian Ministry isn’t going to take this lying down.
-As we speak, their Aurors are attempting to hunt down these Wizards and Witches and all those others who escaped the battle but if they are working with the Death Eaters, it is a possibility that they are openly working against multiple Ministries with other Dark Wizarding groups.”
+As we speak, their Aurors are attempting to hunt down these Wizards and Witches and all those others who escaped the attack but if they are working with the Death Eaters, it is a possibility that they are openly working against multiple Ministries with other Dark Wizarding groups.”

 The atmosphere changed as soon as Harry had finished and the entire department fell silent.
 “Our aim is clear.
 Track down the remaining Death Eaters and find out what is really going on.”
 Harry then started talking to individual Aurors.
-“Fay, Timon, I want you two to bring the other’s up to date, take copies of the reports from the board.
+“Fay, Timon, I want you two to bring the others up to date, take copies of the reports from the board.
 Alec, I want you to relieve Lee of Malfoy guard duty and tell him to get some sleep.”

 As Harry finished setting the rest of the Aurors their tasks and assignments, Naomi approached him, with an almost insulted look on her face.

-“I’m glad you’re now the Head of the Department, but that’s no reason to leave me out of things just because you’re worried about me.”
+“I’m glad you’re now the Head of the Office, but that’s no reason to leave me out of things just because you’re worried about me.”

 “Naomi, you had your head gouged at yesterday.”
 Harry said in a weary tone.
 “I wasn’t expecting you to return for at least another few days.”